While writing validation code for an 11ty shortcode, I

 That's ridiculous.

-We have four in this country, right?
 Do you know how many time zones they have?

 Do not, you know...lie.